colinmurphy1/colinmurphy1.github.io/content/posts/mikrotik-wireless-bridge.md

 ## Factory resetting the router

-I strongly recommend resetting the router to a default configuration by running the below command:
+The default configuration of a hAP ac<sup>2</sup> is set up to work as a SOHO router, with network address translation and other features enabled.
+This is not optimal for our use case, so we will need to factory reset this router to an empty configuration.
+You can reset the configuration of the router by running the below command:

-    [admin@MikroTik] > /system reset-configuration no-defaults
+    /system/reset-configuration no-defaults=yes
     Dangerous!
 Reset anyway? [y/N]: y

-This will reset the router to a default configuration that does not contain any sort of settings.
-This will make the configuration in the next steps a lot easier.
+This will reset the router to an empty configuration with no interfaces configured.
+This will make the configuration in the following steps a lot easier.

 Once the router reboots, connect to it again using WinBox the same way as